Logging and tracing

 - Auto-attach

-plugin_name,request_id,user_id,experiment_id(when available from the request scope) - Honor the platform's log-level configuration
+request_idwhen the platform request middleware has set one - Honor the platform's root log-level configuration

 Use it everywhere — module top-level, inside route handlers, inside initialize.